 Medical Mission to Honduras

-For one group at Children's Hospital of San Antonio, the mission of extending the healing ministry of Jesus Christ extended to Tegucigalpa, the capital city of Honduras.
+For one group at CHRISTUS Children's, the mission of extending the healing ministry of Jesus Christ extended to Tegucigalpa, the capital city of Honduras.

 The team partnered with World Pediatric Program to work with the local pediatric heart teams to close gaps in access to care and provide additional support and training in caring for the most complex cases and Truncus Arteriosus.